MV Doña Paz

-Traveling from Leyte island to the Philippine capital, Manila, the vessel was seriously overcrowded, with at least 2,000 passengers not listed on the manifest.
+Traveling from Leyte Island to the Philippine capital, Manila, the vessel was seriously overcrowded, with at least 2,000 passengers not listed on the manifest.
 It has also been claimed that the ship did not have a radio and that the life jackets were locked away.
 However, official blame was directed at the tanker Vector, which collided with the Doña Paz and was found to be unseaworthy and to be operating without a license, a lookout, or a qualified master.
-With an estimated death toll of 4,385 people and only 26 survivors, it remains the deadliest peacetime maritime disaster in history.
+With an estimated death toll of 4,385 people and only 25 survivors, it remains the deadliest peacetime maritime disaster in history, surpassing the sinking of the Titanic 76 years earlier.

 Service history

-Doña Paz was built in 1963 by Onomichi Zosen of Onomichi, Hiroshima, Japan.
-It was originally named the Himeyuri Maru.
+Doña Paz was built in 1963 by Onomichi Dockyard of Onomichi, Hiroshima, Japan.
+It was originally named the Himeyuri Maru (ひめゆり丸).
 During the time she travelled Japanese waters, she had a passenger capacity of 608.
-In October 1975, she was sold to Sulpicio Lines, a Filipino operator of a fleet of passenger ferries, and was renamed Don Sulpicio.
-She served the Manila to Cebu sector as her primary route.
+In October 1975, it was sold to Sulpicio Lines, a Filipino operator of a fleet of passenger ferries, and was renamed Don Sulpicio.
+It served the Manila to Cebu sector as its primary route.
 The vessel became one of the company's two flagship vessels, the other one being the Doña Ana (later renamed Doña Marilyn).

-On June 5, 1979, the vessel was gutted by fire on her usual Manila-Cebu journey.
+On June 5, 1979, the vessel was gutted by fire on its usual Manila-Cebu journey.
 All 1,164 aboard were rescued but the vessel was beached and declared a constructive total loss.
 The wreck was repurchased from the underwriters by Sulpicio Lines, and repaired.
-Structural changes were made and she returned to service under the new name Doña Paz.
+Structural changes were made and it returned to service with the new name Doña Paz.

-As the MV Philippine Princess had already become the flagship of Sulpicio Lines serving the Manila-Cebu sector, the Doña Paz was reassigned to serve the Manila–Tacloban route, with the return trip having a stop in Catbalogan.
-Sulpicio Lines operated the Doña Paz on this route, making voyages twice a week, until the time of her sinking.
+As the MV Philippine Princess had already become the flagship of Sulpicio Lines serving the Manila-Cebu sector, the Doña Paz was reassigned to serve the Manila–Tacloban route, with the return voyage having a stop in Catbalogan.
+Sulpicio Lines operated the Doña Paz on this route, making voyages twice a week, until the time of its sinking.